 The Department of Physical Education offers a new Master program entitled Physical Activity and Health.
-This program is in collaboration with the University of Litoral du Cote d'Opale, France.
 It prepares students to apply their knowledge in physical activity to improve and manage health.
 Students are expected to implement, develop and evaluate strategies aimed at maintaining and improving health in special populations.
 Their role will be to work in collaboration with a group or multidisciplinary network in order to maintain or improve the quality of life and the health of concerned people in need.